PegasusResearch/pegasus/docs/source/vehicles/kopis.rst

 Kakute Flight Controller Setup
 ------------------------------

-Two different approaches are considered to setup the Kakute flight controller: 1) using our custom prebuilt images (recommended), or 2) compiling PX4 from source.
+Two different approaches are considered to setup the Kakute flight controller: 1) using our custom precompiled binaries (recommended), or 2) compiling PX4 from source.

-**Option 1 - Using Custom prebuilt binaries**
+**Option 1 - Using custom precompiled binaries (recommended)**

-We provide some prebuilt binaries of the PX4-autopilot source code (release v1.14), with some minor corrections and modifications for our specific use.
+We provide some precompiled binaries of the PX4-autopilot source code (release v1.14.2), with some minor corrections and modifications for our specific use case.
 To flash these custom images, proceed as follows.

 1. Install DFU-Util to flash the bootloader into the Kakute board: